Battle of Tacna: Preliminary moves

 On 31 December, a Chilean column under Lt.
 Col. Arístides Martínez disembarked at Ilo.
 The Chileans took control of the town and severed the telegraph lines to Moquegua.
 Afterwards, the expedition took the train to Moquegua, and seized the town the next morning.
 Then, Martínez returned to Ilo and sailed back to Pisagua on 2 January.
 After this reconnaissance, Sotomayor decided to attack Tacna and Arica with the whole army, and left Moquegua alone.

 A massive landing took place between 18 and 25 February.
 In two echelons, four divisions disembarked at Ilo.
-On the 27, the Chilean Navy began the bombardment of Arica, where Huáscar's new captain Manuel Thomson, died.
+On the 27, the Chilean Navy began the bombardment of Arica, where Huáscar's new captain Manuel Thomson, died in the Naval Battle of Arica.

 On 8 March, another Chilean column of 900 soldiers under Colonel Orozimbo Barbosa was sent to Mollendo.
 Ten days later, Gen. Campero's arrived in Tacna and assumed control of the Allied Army.
 By the end of the month, the Peruvian stronghold of Los Angeles Hill, -a position considered unbreakable by the Allies- fell to Baquedano.
 On 9 April, the port of El Callao was placed under blockade.
 However, the Peruvian corvette Unión broke through the blockade on Arica, delivering supplies, medicines, and shoes to the port garrison.

 On 20 May, Minister Rafael Sotomayor died of a stroke at Las Yaras.
 The Chilean President Aníbal Pinto appointed the former Lieutenant of the National Guard José Francisco Vergara as the new War Minister in Campaign.

 Whilst the Chilean Army developed in the Tacna Department, the Allies had their own problems.
 Montero wanted to wait for the Chileans at Tacna, but Col. Eliodoro Camacho supported the idea to march and ambush them at the Sama river valley, easing the communications with Arequipa.
-Trying to avoid any confrontation, Gen. Campero traveled to Tacna to take charge, assuming his command on April 19.
+Trying to avoid any confrontation, Gen. Campero traveled to Tacna to take charge, assuming his command on 19 April.
 On the night of 25 May, Campero's troops tried to ambush the Chileans at Quebrada Honda, but the darkness and the mist prevented the Allies from doing so, forcing their return to Tacna for defense preparations.